akka/akka-grpc/README.md

 Additionally, 'plugin-tester-java' and 'plugin-tester-scala' contain an example project in Java and Scala respectively, with both sbt and Gradle configurations.

-## Compatibility & support

-Support for Akka gRPC is available via the [Lightbend Subscription](https://lightbend.com/lightbend-subscription)

 ## License

-Akka gRPC is licensed under the Business Source License 1.1, see LICENSE.
+Akka gRPC is licensed under the Business Source License 1.1, please see the [Akka License FAQ](https://www.lightbend.com/akka/license-faq).